-Bhanu is the author of five full length books: The Vertical Interrogation of Strangers (Kelsey Street Press, 2001), Incubation: a space for monsters (Leon Works, 2006; Kelsey Street Press, 2016), humanimal [a project for future children] (Kelsey Street Press, 2009), Schizophrene (Nightboat Books, 2011), Ban en Banlieue (Nightboat Books, 2015).
+Bhanu is the author of six full length books: How to Wash a Heart (Pavilion Poetry, 2020), The Vertical Interrogation of Strangers (Kelsey Street Press, 2001), Incubation: a space for monsters (Leon Works, 2006; Kelsey Street Press, 2016), humanimal [a project for future children] (Kelsey Street Press, 2009), Schizophrene (Nightboat Books, 2011), and Ban en Banlieue (Nightboat Books, 2015).
+She is currently the Judith E. Wilson poetry fellow at the University of Cambridge, England.
+She is the recipient of the Windham Campbell Prize for Poetry, (Yale University), and the Chomondeley Award, Society of Authors.
 A roundtable on her work appeared at the Believer, “Reading Bhanu Kapil.”
 She teaches in the MFA in Creative Writing at Goddard College, and for Naropa University’s Interdisciplinary Studies program in Boulder, Colorado.
 Her website is thesparklyblogofbhanukapil.blogspot.com.

 Playwrighting, Screenwriting, TV writing, Graphic Novel, Nonfiction, Fiction, Young Adult